-A good example for using a recurring project would be a monthly store visit by a district manager.
+A good example of using a recurring project would be a monthly store visit by a district manager.

 In this instance, you would have a project that starts on the first day of the month and recurs every month (or until you decide to end it).

 Recurring Projects can take place on daily, weekly, monthly or yearly intervals.

 You will also be given the option to select if you would like the project to be auto-archived when the due date has passed.
 Auto-archiving will remove any leftover tasks from your user's task list.
 If you choose not to have the projects automatically archive, you will need to archive them yourself when you decide you no longer want the projects associated tasks to show up in your user's overdue tasks list.

 *Note: We HIGHLY recommend using Auto Archive when setting up daily recurring tasks.
 Failure to do so could result in your users having a large number of overdue tasks.

 More information on auto archiving a project can be found here.

-In the screenshot above, I am setting up a monthly recurring project that will recur on the 1st day of every month.
+In the screenshot above, we are setting up a monthly recurring project that will recur on the 1st day of every month.
 I set the start date for this project to 7/1/2017.